isomerpages/psd-psw/_exclusives-2024/PSW 2024 Experience.md

 </tbody>
 </table>
 <h4>Explore PSW booths</h4>
-<p>Collect stamps from 4 different booths.
-The first 300 officers to collect
+<p>Collect stamps from 4 different <a href="/psw-booths/" rel="noopener noreferrer nofollow" target="_blank">booths</a>.
+The first 300 officers to collect all 4
-all 4 stamps (1 from each booth) will receive an exclusive Public Service "Adapt and Thrive" kit.</p>
+stamps (1 from each booth) will receive an exclusive Public Service "Adapt and Thrive" kit.</p>
 <p></p>
 <h4>Check out</h4>
 <p>Take a photo for memory and receive your "Adapt and Thrive" kit if you